Can we work it out? Can we be a family?

 And, children aren’t the only ones affected by anxiety during the turmoil of a divorce.
 The lives of adults who go through a divorce are disrupted, and they also often experience stress and anxiety because they’ve lost someone too.

-If your child has temporary Separation Anxiety symptoms, you may benefit from some of the following ten pointers.
+If your child has temporary separation anxiety symptoms, you may benefit from some of the following 10 pointers.
 I very much like Dawn Huebner’s books.
-Identifying triggers, like rocky transitions with mom or dad can be critical.
+Identifying triggers, like rocky transitions with mom or dad, can be critical.

 And, if it doesn’t abate, get your child assessed.
 Talk therapy may help.
 Recently, there’s been increasing interest in Cognitive Behavioural Therapy, medication or a combination of the two for the treatment of Separation Anxiety Disorder.

 - Keep a routine at home.
 Kids benefit from predictability and structure.

 - Respect your child’s feelings.
 Fears are exaggerated when they are private.

 - What triggers the anxiety?
 Talk to your child to identify what makes it worse and rectify it if possible.
 Perhaps yelling between you and her dad is too much.

 - Recognize when reassurance is not enough.
 Don't delay getting help and be sure to intervene before it leads to school avoidance.

 - Keep calm during separation or goodbyes.
 Your child will take his cue from how you react.
 Having a special goodbye ritual like a special wave can be hugely reassuring and comforting.

 - Don't be afraid to use medication if required.
 They often work.